gregoriB/minimalist_coding_blog_generator/README.md

   - The the most recent month and year from the sidebar are prepended to the, eg: feb_2025_article_title.html
 - The script also copies everything from index.html _besides the article_ into every html file it finds in the articles/ directory
   - This ensures that all other changes are carried over into every article for consistency
+- The index.html file is also intended to be used as the entry point for the site
+    * Since the project structure puts outside of the root of the application, the _redirects file is there to make Netlify deployments work

 ## Limitations/Caveats